Jabril09/VPN-Setup-and-Usage-ProtonVPN-/README.md

 - Step 1 - Sign into portal.azure.com
 - Step 2 - Create a virtual machine.
 Then from your personal computer open up note pad then go to https://whatismyipaddress.com/ and take note of your IPv4 adress and location.
 - Step 3 - With VM machine you just created start remote desktop to connect to virtual machine.
 In Azure go to virtual machines then get that virtual machines IP address and copy that IP address into the remote desktop control.
+To get to remote desktop connection, type remote in the search bar (if using pc) and click remote desktop connection.
 - Step 4
 - Step 5
 - Step 6